 It’s Just An Excuse

-We know that alcohol makes people do stupid things, so for some it’s an excuse to do whatever they want.
+We know that alcohol makes people do stupid things, so for some, it’s an excuse to do whatever they want.
 But it isn’t just about the alcohol.
-There have been studies when people thought they were consuming alcohol and acted like they were drunk anyway..
+There have been studies where people thought they were consuming alcohol and acted like they were drunk anyway.

 Who Is Affected